All Episodes

 I'm going to hold back.

-I'm going to hold back on releasing this fourth bucket, which is exactly what he's talking about here, this email chain, or the 302s, or the gang of eight information.
+I'm going to hold back on releasing this fourth bucket, which is exactly what he's talking about here, this email chain or the 302s or the gang of eight information.

-Probably strategically, not to my liking, because I'd like to see it now, and I don't exactly have the patience to wait and wait and wait because it's taken too long, and we've been on this for two years, but it probably is appropriate knowing what's coming with the Democrats and their endless investigations because it's going to reveal an awful lot about an awful lot of people.
+And we've been on this for two years, but it probably is appropriate knowing what's coming with the Democrats and their endless investigations because it's going to reveal an awful lot about an awful lot of people.

 And so we'll see.

-We're not exactly sure when Muller, and we expect he's going to put his uh sentencing recommendations out now on Manafort and Cone, which we've been talking about, like he did against General Flynn, but we're not sure exactly when Muller is going to issue his final Russia Gate report.
+Now, there is a Daily Caller report, and we're not exactly sure when Mueller, and we expect he's going to put his sentencing recommendations out now on Manafort and Cohn, which we've been talking about, like he did against General Flynn.

 That would be my best guess.

-I assume they're going to make another run at trying to get the president to either talk to them or answer more questions.
+I would assume they're going to make another run at trying to get the president to either talk to them or answer more questions.

 I can't see that there's going to be a real urgency in the White House to do that.

-And but there's going to be a Giuliani report to rebut a lot of this.
+But there's going to be a Giuliani report to rebut a lot of this.

-And uh after a two-year long, long probe of nothing, and Giuliani told the Daily Beast in August that the counter report preparation was underway and would consist of two sections.
+And after a two-year long, long probe of nothing, and Giuliani told the Daily Beast in August that the counter report preparation was underway and would consist of two sections.

 So we'll see what happens there.